 Northern NY imports most of its energy and is therefore heavily reliant on these greatly fluctuating outside energy sources.
-Even though many residents are unconcerned about potential global warming issues, most believe that energy prices will continue to rise and fluctuate.
 Grass biomass for residential and light industrial heating has the potential to be a local closed-loop energy system, with the grass produced, densified and marketed locally.
 The energy content in pelleted grass is similar to premium wood pellets, and the efficiency of a grass bioheat system has been estimated at 14:1 (energy output:energy input).
 Conversion efficiencies of other biomass processes rarely exceed a 4:1 ratio and can be considerably lower than that.

 In general, the federal government continues to ignore the potential for grass bioheat, while the interest in the Northeast continues to increase.
 NYSERDA has funded several projects in NY to evaluate grass pelleting and the use of grass pellets for residential heating.
 Heating appliances are being evaluated in two NYSERDA projects for effective combustion, focusing on emissions issues.
-Interest in Europe also continues to increase.
-Mobile grass pelleting equipment is being developed in the UK.
-Agro-Bio-Tech in Germany has a recently developed a mobile grass biomass pelleting unit for sale in Europe.
 SUNY-Cobleskill has developed a mobile grass pelleting machine that is currently being tested on farms in the Hudson Valley.
-Enviro-Energy, LLC in Delaware County is currently pelleting grass for residential heating, and Dirk-Jan Rosse is pelleting mixed grass and goldenrod in Dutchess County for residential and light industrial heating.
+Enviro-Energy, LLC in Delaware County is currently pelleting grass for residential heating.
 Other densification equipment capable of generating various briquettes also are being tested with grass in the Northeast.
 The northern NY region would have the most to gain from adoption of a grass bioheat industry, compared to other regions in the Northeast.

-The impact of organic matter application (manure or compost) on tradeoffs between grass biomass production, composition, and carbon and soil test N, P and K dynamics needs to be investigated.
+The impact of organic matter application (manure or compost) on tradeoffs between grass biomass production, composition, and soil test N, P and K dynamics needs to be investigated.
 Phosphorus content of grass has very little impact on combustion, but soil test P needs to be monitored to ensure P levels do not exceed the environmental (soilspecific) threshold.
 Recent studies with corn showed compost increased soil C content and moisture holding capacity while liquid manure tended to sustain C levels and inorganic fertilizer applications decreased C reserves and moisture holding capacity over time.
 It is unknown what the dynamics would be under grass systems.
 It is well-known that harvest management has a major impact on grass yield and composition.
 Warmseason grasses tend not to persist if harvested more than once a year, while cool-season grasses have optimum yield with two harvests per season.
 Mature grass, left cut in the field for a week or more to leach, will result in reduced ash, N, K and Cl content.